Pro anglers to chase big fish and big money on Madison area lakes

 But when the Eagle River Chain of Lakes was dropped from this year’s Professional Musky Tournament Trail after years of participation, organizers had little hesitation about replacing the North Woods stop with a more urban experience that offers up 50-inch fish, some of which prowl just feet from Monona Terrace.

-For the Madison stop, a pre-tournament gathering with food and music was held Thursday at Kavanaugh's Esquire Club with most anglers pre-fishing and getting to know the Madison lakes on Friday.
-Saturday's tournament fishing runs from 7 a.m. to 4 p.m. and on Sunday from 7 a.m. to 1 p.m., followed by a 2:30 p.m. awards ceremony that is free and open to the public at Bowl-A-Vard Lanes, 2121 East Springs Dr.
+For the Madison stop, a pre-tournament gathering with food and music took place Thursday at Kavanaugh’s Esquire Club, with most anglers pre-fishing and getting to know the Madison lakes on Friday.
+Saturday’s tournament fishing runs from 7 a.m. to 4 p.m., and Sunday’s from 7 a.m. to 1 p.m., followed by a 2:30 p.m. awards ceremony that is free and open to the public at Bowl-A-Vard Lanes, 2121 East Springs Drive.

-Those that catch a fish are required to take a picture on a measuring board with that day's designated colored sticker.
+Those who catch a fish are required to take a picture on a measuring board with that day’s designated colored sticker.
 They also need to take a photo of the fish being held by the angler.
-In addition, the meta data from the photo is also checked to insure the fish was caught within the tournament's time frame.
+In addition, the meta data from the photo is also checked to ensure the fish was caught within the tournament’s time frame.

 “They have good numbers and good fish,” Widlacki said of the Madison lakes.
 “And with the new weed growth the fish tend to be a little more active.
 When we bring 200 people to a body of water, they’ll figure it out.
 There will be good fish caught and there will be numbers.”